D Glossary

 True experiment

-In a true experiment, the researchers (1) allocate treatments to groups of individuals (i.e., explanatory variable to the individuals), and and (2) determine who or what is in those groups.
-While the steps may not happen explicit, they can happen conceptually.
+In a true experiment, the researchers (1) allocate treatments to groups of individuals (i.e., values of the explanatory variable to the individuals), and and (2) determine who or what is in those groups.
+While the steps may not happen explicit, they happen conceptually.

 Unit of observation

-The unit of observation is the 'who' or 'what' that are observed, from which measurements are taken and data collected.
+The unit of observation is the 'who' or 'what' that is observed, from which measurements are taken and data collected.

 Unit of analysis

-The smallest collection of units of observations (and perhaps the units of observations themselves) about which conclusions are made; the smallest independent elements of the population for which information is analysed.
+The unit of analysis are the smallest collection of units of observations (and perhaps the units of observations themselves) about which conclusions are made; the smallest independent elements of the population for which information is analysed.
 In an experimental study, the unit of analysis is the smallest collection of units of observations that can be randomly allocated to separate treatments.
+Also see individuals.

 Unstandardizing formula